Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 This is analyzed in the following [issue](https://github.com/Altinn/altinn-studio/issues/4555)

+## Altinn Platform Events as a national event hub

+The event capabilities in Altinn Platform is possible to use outside Altinn Apps and Altinn Platform similar to how Altinn Authorization is used by external wihout deploying any digital services to the platform.

+How this should work is not analyzed and specified yet.
+The isse is found [here](https://github.com/Altinn/altinn-studio/issues/4727)

 ## Open Clarification
 - Would it be ok to cap the response from feed for the latest second or two to reduce the change for loosing events because of timing an paralell events.